wasmCloud/wasmcloud.com/docs/ecosystem/wash/plugin_developer.md

 more complicated.
 These fields are used to define the flags and positional arguments that can be used with the plugin.
-These fields are defined as a list of tuples (as WIT doesn't have support for a `map` type yet) where the first element of the tuple is the name of the flag or argument and the second element is the documentation for the flag or argument.
+These fields are defined as a list of tuples (as WIT doesn't have support for a `map` type yet) where the first element of the tuple is the name of the flag or argument and the second element is additional configuration for an argument.
+Every argument should have a description and can also indicate to `wash` whether the argument is required and if it is a path (which matters for accessing files.
+See [`run` function section](#run-function-implementation-details) for more information).
 For `arguments`, the order matters as they are positional arguments.
 This data is used to hook in to the CLI parsing library, meaning that when the plugin is run, the CLI will automatically parse the flags and arguments to make sure they are valid.
 There is not currently any way to inform the CLI parsing library which arguments are required and which are optional, so it only provides a basic sanity check (such as if an unknown flag is passed) and to hook in help text to `wash`.

 Because a plugin just uses `wasi:cli/run`, any component that already implements that interface can be used by composing it with another component that exports the `wasmcloud:wash/subcommand`